synapsec-ai/soundsright-subnet/subnet/subnet_architecture.md

 There are two main entities in the subnet:

 1. **Miners** upload fine-tuned speech enhancement models to HuggingFace.
-2. **Validators** benchmark models and reward miners whose models perform the best.
+2. **Validators** benchmark models and determine the miners whose models perform the best.

 Here is a diagram of the overarching process: